olet88/SCIM-API/README.md

 ## Who uses SCIM?

 SCIM is used by Azure Entra ID, Slack, Dropbox, Octa and many others.
 This library is tuned for Entra ID, but with a few, very simple modifications, it should work just fine on any service using SCIM V2 for user provisioning.
+This library is also designed to work without Graph API or similar third party tools to avoid tight-coupling to the extent that's possible.